alisabrigok/alisabrigok/README.md

 Hi there!
-I'm Ali, a software developer from İstanbul aka the city of cats (suprising enough I also have 2 cats 🐱🐱).
+I'm Ali, a web development engineer from İstanbul aka the city of cats (suprising enough I also have 2 cats 🐱🐱).

 I'm a big fan of the JavaScript community and I follow the emerging ecosystem as much as I can.
 I enjoy finding out and reading about new technologies and materials even if I may never end up using them.
 I adore how many different tools people are building to solve challenging common problems.